huggingface/blog/noob_intro_transformers.md

 If you want to continue your ML learning journey after you follow this tutorial, I recommend the recent [Hugging Face course](https://www.deeplearning.ai/short-courses/open-source-models-hugging-face/) we released in partnership with DeepLearning AI.

-Let’s get stuck in……..but first some context.
+Let’s get stuck in… but first some context.

 ## What is Hugging Face Transformers?